 Demna’s idea to appropriate clothing used in the late eighties and nineties by working classes of Europe isn’t anything particularly shocking.
 Designers tend to go through different moments in time, political environments or historic events whilst looking for inspiration.
 In the case of Balenciaga’s reinvention, the most surprising thing is Gvasalia’s consistency.
 It’s not like after one season of selling tired, high waisted jeans, he took an inspiration from the Olympics and sent models down the runway in swimming trunks.
 He fucking didn’t.

-Post soviet aesthetic became permanent for Balenciaga and remained a strong inspiration for Vetements.
+Post-soviet aesthetic became permanent for Balenciaga and remained a strong inspiration for Vetements.
 Designer himself is unlikely to name this inspiration in his interviews, or maybe I just wasn’t looking properly enough.
-But polish fashion journalist Michal Zaczynski in an article written for London-based magazine, said:
+But polish fashion journalist Michal Zaczynski in an article written for a London-based magazine said:

 I dislike Vetements and Gosha Rubchinskiy.
 Same with that new Balenciaga under the direction of Demna Gvasalia.
 They remind me of everything that was the worst in the 90’s, and they’re unlikely to raise any nostalgic feelings in me.*

 I guess you have to be from Eastern Europe to understand the “worst of the 90’s” part.
 Chunky trainers with ridiculously shaped soles made of many pieces of leather sewn together?
 Big ugly trainers like that?
 My teacher in primary school had a pair, worn with an almost square-shaped blue shirt, which looked like someone was making a computer game character that lacked most polygons.
 Men wearing casual blazers that were way too big?
 That was all they could get from second hand stores.
 You couldn’t just order your size online and wait for a DHL courier to deliver your parcel after 10 hours, like Amazon Prime.